Original air date: December 25, 2005

 - Wacky Wayside Tribe: The Pilot Fish attack the Doctor, Rose, Jackie and Mickey early in the episode and are never heard from again after the Doctor destroys their Christmas Tree of Doom.

 - Waxing Lyrical: The Doctor starts accidentally quoting the lyrics of "Circle of Life" from The Lion King when addressing the Sycorax leader.

-- What the Hell, Hero?: The Doctor was not very pleased when Harriet shot the retreating Sycorax ship.
-Harriet defends herself with clause about them being "contingent to tactical necessity", and they can be waived from those who have shown themselves being willing to violate them such as when the leader tried to kill the doctor after swearing on his blood that he wouldn't."THAT WAS MURDER!"
+- The Doctor gives Harriet a tongue-lashing when she shoots down the retreating Sycorax ship.
+Harriet defends herself by saying the decision was "contingent to tactical necessity", especially given that the Sycorax proved untrustworthy, such as when the leader tried to kill the Doctor after swearing on his blood that he wouldn't."THAT WAS MURDER!"

 - Writers Cannot Do Math: During the swordfight the Doctor's hand gets cut off.
 He can regenerate it, because he's still within the first fifteen hours of his regeneration cycle.
 Except that he arrived in London on Christmas Eve, while it was still light, and his hand gets cut off the next day, also during daylight hours.
-Christmas is only a few days after the winter solstice, and the night lasts longer than fifteen hours in London at that time.
+Christmas is only a few days after the Winter Solstice, and the night lasts longer than fifteen hours in London at that time.

 - "I'm gonna get killed by a Christmas tree!!"